 - Debts incurred through fraud, Consumer Fraud, misrepresentation or willful and malicious injury (eg assault or battery).

 These rules are complex.
 The above is just a summary.
 If this is important to you, you should consult with a qualified and experienced bankruptcy attorney.

 Contact Neuner & Ventura, LLP

-At Neuner & Ventura, LLP, we provide a free initial consultation to every client.
+We understand the stress, anxiety and confusion that can be associated with a potential bankruptcy filing.
+We offer a free initial consultation to every client.
+For an appointment, call Neuner & Ventura at 856-596-2828 or send us an e-mail.
 We do, however, reserve the right to charge a fee to review any work done by another attorney.
-To set up an appointment, call our office at 856-596-2828 or send us an e-mail.
 Evening and weekend appointments are available upon request.